log2-hwan/SpriteAnimator/README.md

-SpriteAnimator
+#SpriteAnimator
 ==============

 sprite animation for css3 keyframe animation

-Usage

-SpriteAnimation.addAnimation
+##Usage

+###SpriteAnimation.addAnimation

- * name - name of animation
+    1. name - name of animation
- * config - configuration of animation
+    2. configs - configuration of animation
- * selector - selector of html elements for displaying animation,
+        1) selector - selector of html elements for displaying animation,
- * duration - duration of animation,
+        2) duration - duration of animation,
- * size - size of el
+        3) size - size of el
- *  = width - width of el in pixel
+            1] width - width of el in pixel
- *	= height - height of el in pixel
+            2] height - height of el in pixel
- * sprite - sprite using in animation
+        4) sprite - sprite using in animation
- * 	= cellSize - size of sprite cell
- *		1) width - width of cell in pixel
- * 		2) height - height of cell in pixel
+            1] cellSize - size of sprite cell width - width of cell in pixel height - height of cell in pixel
- *	= url - url of sprite image
+            2] url - url of sprite image

-SpriteAnimation.removeAnimation
+###SpriteAnimation.removeAnimation

- * name - name of animation to remove
+    1. name - name of animation to remove

-SpriteAnimation.start
+###SpriteAnimation.start

- * name - name of animation to play
+    1. name - name of animation to play

+##Example

+###HTML

+    <div id="test"></div>

+###Javascipt

+    SpriteAnimator.addAnimation('test', {
+        selector:'#test',
+        duration:0.5,
+        size: {
+            width: 200,
+            height: 2000,
+        },
+        sprite: {
+            cellSize: {
+                width: 200,
+                height: 200,
+            },
+            url:'test.png'
+        }
+    });
+    SpriteAnimator.start('test');